soruh/I-Telex-Teilnehmerserver/I-telex-Teilnehmerserver/README.md

 $ npm install
 ```
 ### create database, tables and user
-this can be done with a script I wrote, or manually.
+this can be done manually, or with a supplied script.
-My script uses the config file, so it is important to at least configure `mySqlConnectionOptions` before executing it.
+The script uses the config file, so it is important to at least configure `mySqlConnectionOptions` before executing it.

 ```
-> node I-telex-Teilnehmerserver/init_mysql [mysql-root user] [mysql-root-password] all
+$ node I-telex-Teilnehmerserver/init_mysql [mysql-root user] [mysql-root-password] all
 ```
 If you want to create the database and the user manually do so and execute
 ```
-> node I-telex-Teilnehmerserver/init_mysql [mysql-root user] [mysql-root-password] tables
+$ node I-telex-Teilnehmerserver/init_mysql [mysql-root user] [mysql-root-password] tables
 ```
 for help on the script write

 ```
-> node I-telex-Teilnehmerserver/init_mysql --help
+$ node I-telex-Teilnehmerserver/init_mysql --help
 ```

-the user defaults to <user_name>`@localhost`, so if you don't want that you will also have to change it manually.
+the user defaults to <user_name>`@localhost`,which makes it only accessible from `loaclhost`.This should be sufficient for normal use, but if you don't want that you will have to change it manually.

 ---
 ##Starting/Stoping Server